czottmann/actions-for-obsidian-workflow-library/Mail to Obsidian note/README.md

 This helper consists of two parts: an AppleScript and a Shortcuts workflow.
 The AppleScript is a Mail rule that triggers the Shortcuts workflow.
 The Shortcuts workflow takes the email and turns it into a note in your Obsidian vault.

-Read more about it and watch the tutorial video: [▶️ How to email a "Note to Self" to your Obsidian vault - Actions for Obsidian: Knowledge Base](https://support.actions.work/article/97-how-to-email-a-note-to-self-to-your-obsidian-vault?preview=64949b2249ac94654ebfd052)
+Read more about it and watch the tutorial video: [▶️ How to email a "Note to Self" to your Obsidian vault - ActionsDotWork Forum](https://forum.actions.work/t/how-to-email-a-note-to-self-to-your-obsidian-vault/23)

 [Screenshot of the workflow](<Mail to Obsidian note.png>)